dfinity/verifiable-credentials-sdk/README.md

 You can test it against the dummy issuer deployed in [canister id qdiif-2iaaa-aaaap-ahjaq-cai](https://dashboard.internetcomputer.org/canister/qdiif-2iaaa-aaaap-ahjaq-cai).

 You can use the staging Internet Identity: [https://fgte5-ciaaa-aaaad-aaatq-cai.ic0.app/](https://fgte5-ciaaa-aaaad-aaatq-cai.ic0.app/).

-## Upcoming

-- [ ] Library for relying parties to validate credentials.